smarterdx/covid-19/README.md

 Please note that multiple configurations are possible depending on your hospital's needs and we are happy to share our experiences.

-__Of note, Hospitals are making record investments to expand ICUs and obtain supplies__.
+__We offer this free software because hospitals are making record operating and capital investments to train staff, expand ICUs, and obtain supplies__.

+It will be important for hospitals to recover their revenue after this crisis.
 Our commercial software helps hospitals represent the full value of the care they deliver from a revenue and quality standpoint.
 Additional information about our CDI solution can be downloaded [here](./SmarterDx_CDI.pdf).

-Additionally, our partners at [Enjoin](http://www.enjoincdi.com) have released a [provider documentation tipcard](./provider_tips.pdf).
+Our partners at [Enjoin](http://www.enjoincdi.com) have released a helpful [provider documentation tipcard](./provider_tips.pdf).
 Enjoin is a physician-directed clinical documentation integrity company that focuses on advanced clinical documentation practices to drive revenue integrity, compliance and translation of care.

-Please reach out personally at josh (at) smarterdx.com for any help with configuring this software or if you are interested in speaking with us further.
+__Please reach out to us personally at josh (at) smarterdx.com for any help with configuring the Covid-19 Clinical Decision Support Platform or if you are interested in speaking with us further.__

 ![](./SmarterDxCOVIDListView.png)
 ​